240401-NET/trainer-code/ReviewQuestions/JS.md

 ## Questions
 ### Javascript genral
-- What are some primitives javascript support?
+- What are some primitive types javascript support?
 - What are 3 different variable scopes in JS?
 - What's the difference between let and const?